 Stationary travel trailers are typically parked permanently in one spot and used as full-time or part-time residences.
-Insuring your stationary travel trailer can get tricky since a typical homeowner or auto policy doesn’t provide comprehensive coverage for your trailer.
-This blog will cover your options for stationary travel trailer insurance and whether or not you need it.
+Insuring your travel trailer can get tricky since a typical homeowner or auto policy doesn’t provide comprehensive coverage for your trailer.
+This blog will cover your stationary travel trailer insurance options and whether or not it’s a necessary investment.

-Alliance Insurance of the Rockies works with Colorado homeowners, renters, and full-time RV-ers to help protect their most valuable assets.
+At Alliance Insurance of the Rockies, we work with Colorado homeowners, renters, and full-time RV-ers to help protect their most valuable assets.
 As an insurance broker in Colorado Springs, we have access to various plans from the best insurance providers nationwide.
 Working with a reputable insurance broker can help you get the coverage you need at a rate that fits your budget.

-Typically insurance providers will classify travel trailer insurance as RV insurance.
-While coverage options are quite similar, RVs are subject to different insurance laws since they are motorized vehicles.
+Travel trailer vs. RV insurance — is there a difference?
+Typically, insurance providers will classify travel trailer insurance as RV insurance.
+While coverage options are similar, RVs are subject to different insurance laws since they are motorized vehicles.

 With an RV, you must carry liability coverage, just like you would with a car.
-If you own a travel trailer, however, the liability coverage on your auto policy covers your trailer as well.
+However, if you own a travel trailer, the liability coverage on your auto policy covers your trailer too.
 Auto liability coverage ONLY covers costs related to an accident you are at fault for, such as injuries to others, property damage, or legal fees.

-If you want to insure your trailer against theft or damage or want liability coverage in case someone is injured in your parked travel trailer, this requires a separate policy.
+Do you want to insure your trailer against theft or damage or want liability coverage if someone gets injured in your parked travel trailer?
+If so, you’ll need a separate policy.

 Travel Trailer Insurance Requirements

-Travel trailer insurance requirements vary from state to state, so check with your local insurance laws.
+Travel trailer insurance requirements vary from state to state, so check your local insurance laws.

-In most states, travel trailers are covered under your auto policy.
-As long as the vehicle towing your trailer has adequate coverage, you have met the legal requirement.
-In Colorado, the minimum amount of liability coverage for an auto policy is $25,000 per person and $50,000 per accident.
+In most states, coverage for travel trailers is under your auto policy.
+If the vehicle towing your trailer has adequate coverage, you’ve met the legal requirement.
+In Colorado, the minimum liability coverage for an auto policy is $25,000 per person and $50,000 per accident.

 So essentially, there are no insurance requirements for your stationery travel trailer.
-If you financed your travel trailer, however, your lender can require you to purchase a comprehensive policy to protect their investment.
+Did you finance your travel trailer?
+Your lender can require you to purchase a comprehensive policy to protect their investment.

 Do I Need Insurance for a Travel Trailer?

-Though travel trailer insurance isn’t required by law, it’s still a good way to protect your investment, especially if you live in your trailer for at least part of the year.
-Similar to homeowners insurance, travel trailer insurance covers the cost to repair or replace your trailer if it’s damaged in a covered event, such as a fire or flood.
+Travel trailer insurance isn’t a requirement by law, but it’s still an excellent way to protect your investment, especially if you live in your trailer for at least part of the year.
+Like homeowners insurance, travel trailer insurance covers the cost to repair or replace your trailer if damage occurs during a covered event, such as a fire or flood.

-You can also purchase coverage for the contents of your trailer, which is especially important for full-timers who carry most of their belongings with them.
-Essentially, if you can’t comfortably afford to replace your trailer and its contents with what’s in your bank account, you should probably purchase travel trailer insurance.
+You can also purchase coverage for the contents of your trailer, which is especially important for full-timers who bring most of their belongings.
+If you can’t comfortably afford to replace your trailer and its contents with what’s in your bank account, you should purchase travel trailer insurance.

 What Does Travel Trailer Insurance Cover?

-- Collision coverage in case your trailer is damaged in an accident.
+- Collision coverage in case of damage in an accident

-- Emergency expenses, such as a hotel room, if your trailer becomes uninhabitable.
+- Emergency expenses, like a hotel room, if your trailer becomes uninhabitable

-A qualified insurance broker can help you find a plan that makes sense for your situation, so you only pay for what you need.
+A qualified insurance broker can help you customize a plan.
+That way, you only pay for what you need.
 A stationary travel trailer, for example, won’t need collision coverage.

 Average Cost of Travel Trailer Insurance